M-J-Robbins/good-email-code/email-code/hr.md

 Please note, Windows 10 mail has a minimum width of `4`.
 If a lower value is set it will default to 4.

 ### Margin
 You can adjust the space around with a margin, either in long hand or short hand format.
-However MSO Outlooks don't support it when applied directly to the `<hr>` so to get it working there we need to add the margin to a wrapping `<div>`.
+However MSO Outlooks don't support left/right margin when applied directly to the `<hr>` so to get it working there we need to add the margin to a wrapping `<div>`.
 {% highlight html %}
-<div style="margin:20px"><hr style="border-width: 0; background: #000; color: #000; height:1em"></div>
+<div style="margin:0 20px"><hr style="margin:50px 0;border-width: 0; background: #000; color: #000; height:1em"></div>
 {% endhighlight %}

+Although often it may be easier to use `width` if it's a suitable alturnative.

 ### Align
 By default it will be aligned center, but with an `align=""` attribute you can set it to align left or right.

 ## Other uses
-You can also use this as a spacer if you set the colours to match the background.
+You could use this as a spacer if you set the colours to match the background.
+Although the [email spacer](../email-code/spacing) elements tend to work better.

 You can do a vertical rule, by simply setting the height larger than the width.